 Have you ever thought about how trees or a swarm of bees communicate with each other?
 Do you feel like you already communicate with your dog or house plant?

 We are surrounded by intelligent animals and plants, but how much do we notice or learn from them?
 Do we feel part of nature or somehow separate?

-What could we design and make together that would benefit humans, animals, plants and environments in a more connected way?
-How might we think differently about ‘intelligence’ and design systems that combine a mix of non-human, artificial and human intelligence?
+This project sought to explore; what could be designed and made to benefit of all living things in more connected ways?
+How might we think differently about ‘intelligence’ and could we design systems that combine a mix of non-human, artificial and human intelligence?

 If you work with or research animals, plants or artificial intelligence and would like to get involved we would love to hear from you.

-For more information contact Martha on 0117 903 0444.
+For more information contact Martha: email@example.com

 The first phase of this project (Jan-Aug 2020) was supported by and made in collaboration with UWE’s Digital Cultures Research Centre.